Logo Futurismo

 Tunas can contain high levels of mercury and other pollutants, which can be harmful to dolphins’ health.
 It’s also important to note that dolphins are at risk of entanglement and accidental capture in fishing gear that is used to catch tuna and other fish.

-This can result in injury or death for dolphins, so it’s essential to use sustainable fishing practices and take measures to reduce the bycatch of non-target species, including dolphins.
+As a result, this can lead to injury or death for dolphins.
+Therefore, it is essential to adopt sustainable fishing practices and reduce the bycatch of non-target species, including dolphins.

 Conclusion

-If you would like to learn more about whales and dolphins, the Futurismo team is excited to share them with you on one of our incredible Whale Watching tours on the Azores.
-Book a trip to get introduced to these wonderful creatures, and we will help you to ever-lasting memories!
+Furthermore, if you would like to learn more about whales and dolphins in their natural habitat, the Futurismo team would be delighted to welcome you on one of our Whale Watching tours in the Azores.
+Ultimately, book a trip to meet these wonderful creatures, and we will help you create lasting memories.

 References